 #1 License and Permits

 You might be required to get a specialized license or business permit.
-You will want to check with laws in your area to make sure you have everything in order.
+You will want to check with laws in your area to ensure everything is in order.

 You may also need safety certifications.
-Welding is a dangerous job, and it might be a good idea to check with local authorities, so you know what to do.
+Welding is dangerous, and it might be a good idea to check with local authorities so you know what to do.
 A great place to start is with a phone call to the local fire department.

 #3 Business Skills

 You should also have a grasp of basic business skills.
 You will be required to keep business records.
-Basic accounting skills will go a long way toward your success while you are getting started.
+Basic accounting skills will go a long way toward your success when starting.

-If you want to make money welding on the side, there are many options available to you.
-Take your time and figure out what you want to do and get started.
+Many options are available if you want to make money welding on the side.
+Take your time, figure out what you want to do, and get started.
 If you stick to it and do quality work, you could easily enjoy a cool side hustle or build a lucrative business.
 The choice is yours.